Formal Analysis and Supply Chain Security for Agentic AI Skills: Introduction

 \subsection{Our Approach}

-We present \textbf{SkillFortify}, the first formal analysis framework for agent skill supply chains.
-SkillFortify provides sound static analysis with mathematical guarantees---not heuristic scanning---that skills cannot exceed their declared capabilities.
+We present \textbf{SkillFortify}, a formal analysis framework for agent skill supply chains.
+To our knowledge it is the first to combine a formal threat model, capability-based static analysis, dependency resolution, and a public benchmark for this domain in one system; the individual techniques are established, and Section~\ref{sec:related-work} places each with respect to prior work.
+SkillFortify provides static analysis with a stated guarantee---not heuristic scanning---that skills cannot exceed their declared capabilities within the modelled domain.
 Where existing tools answer \emph{``did we detect a known bad pattern?''}, SkillFortify answers \emph{``can this skill access resources beyond what it declares?''} and provides a machine-checkable certificate when the answer is~no.

 Our approach draws on four decades of formal methods research, adapting established foundations to the novel domain of agent skill security: the Dolev--Yao attacker model~\cite{doleyyao1983} for supply chain threat modeling, abstract interpretation~\cite{cousot1977} for sound static analysis, capability-based security~\cite{dennis1966,miller2006} for sandboxing, and SAT-based dependency resolution~\cite{tucker2007opium} for supply chain management.